0xbs/premade-regions/README.md

 <h3>Example</h3>

-To look for mythic plus groups who fit your party makeup and are not from US East or Mexico servers you would use the following advanced expression query.
+To look for mythic plus groups who fit your party makeup and are not from the US East or Mexico servers you would use the following advanced expression query.

 <code>mythicplus and partyfit and not (use or mex)</code>